Close Menu

 Tiny valleys near the top of Antarctica’s ice sheet reach temperatures of nearly minus 100 degrees Celsius (minus 148 degrees Fahrenheit) in the winter, a new study finds.
 The results could change scientists’ understanding of just how low temperatures can get at Earth’s surface, according to the researchers.

-Five years ago, a study was presented which measured the coldest place on Earth.
+Five years ago, a study was presented that measured the coldest place on Earth.
 On a snowy and high plateau in the middle of Antarctica, scientists were able to measure a temperature of minus 93 degrees using satellites.
-But now, by adding and further analyzing existing data, it has been possible to see that during the coldest nights in July and August it may be as cold as minus 98 degrees Celsius.
+But now, by adding and further analyzing existing data, it has been possible to see that during the coldest nights in July and August, it may be as cold as minus 98 degrees Celsius.

 “In this area, we see periods of incredibly dry air, and this allows the heat from the surface of the snow to radiate into space more easily,”